Skip to main content

 Change the data type

-In export schema we see that end_time column in players_games has a text data type while we know that there is a timestamp.
+In the export schema, we see that the end_time column in players_games has a text data type, while we know that it is a timestamp.
 Let's change it and see if it works.

 Copy the column: